Kejriwal govt gives permanent jobs to 700 contractual DJB employees | Education

 - India

-He was speaking at an event held here to hand over certificate to DJB employees, who have been made permanent.
+He was speaking at an event held here to hand over certificates to DJB employees who have been regularised.

-''There is a myth that 'kuccha' employee should not be made 'pucca' as they would become lazy and not work much.
-But, when we brought a revolution in the education department since forming our government first in 2015, or we when we improved the healthcare system, these were all done by government teachers, doctors, nurses only,'' Kejriwal said.
+''There is a myth that 'kutcha' employees should not be made 'pucca' as they would become lazy and not do much work.
+But when we brought a revolution in the education department after forming our government for the first time in 2015, or when we improved the healthcare system, all this was done by government teachers, doctors and nurses only,'' Kejriwal said.

-So this move has bust that myth too and they will now work twice as much they were doing before, as they would feel a sense of security.
+So this move has dispelled that myth too and they will now work twice as much as they did before because they would feel a sense of security, he added.

+The chief minister claimed this was a ''landmark step'' taken by the Delhi government.

+''Never in the history of Delhi has any government regularised contractual workers at such a large scale.
+Other state governments will be compelled to follow in Delhi's footsteps,'' he said.

-''Echo of this big decision we have taken in DJB will be heard in other parts of the country too, and people in other states will also start asking, if it can be done in Delhi, why not in other states,'' the chief minister said.
+''Echo of this big decision we have taken in the DJB will be heard in other parts of the country too.
+People in other states will also start asking if it can be done in Delhi, why not in other states,'' he said.

-He said the city government wants to regularise workers in other departments too but does not have much power owing to a lot of administrative dependency on the central government.
+Kejriwal said his government wants to regularise workers in other departments as well but does not have much power owing to the administrative dependency on the central government.

-As DJB is an autonomous institution, it could be done, he added.
+It could be done in the DJB as it is an autonomous institution, he said.

+Kejriwal asserted that his government has been endeavouring to improve education and healthcare sectors since it took charge.

+If a government fails to deliver the bare minimum, i.e. running schools and hospitals properly, then it should resign.
+Such a government does not deserve to be in power, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)